 Replacing Extracted Teeth

 When it comes to replacing extracted teeth, several viable options are available, each catering to various needs and preferences.
 We will provide dental implants, dental bridges, or dentures as needed after patients have healed from their extraction treatment.
-Our dentists provide these restorations if we remove permanent teeth that need to be replaced.
+Our dentists provide these restorations if we remove permanent teeth that need replacement.

-The replacement option you may need after extraction depends various factors, including your health, oral health, budget, and personal preference.
+Your ideal tooth replacement depends on your health, budget, and personal choice..
 Your dentist will consult with you about all your options and help you determine the best method to replace your teeth.

 Dental Implants